 Yard Sale Pricing Do's

-3. Do use a fine-point marker to write your prices on plain stickers (if you can't find pre-printed ones).
-It's easier to read than ballpoint pen, especially for shoppers who forget their reading glasses.
+- Use a fine-point marker to write your prices on plain stickers (if you can't find pre-printed ones).
+It's easier to read than a ballpoint pen, especially for shoppers who forget their reading glasses.

 Yard Sale Pricing Don'ts

-14. Don't base your price on what you paid for the item.
+- Don't base your price on what you paid for the item.
 Remember that you're selling used merchandise.
-You may see the strappy designer sandals that cost you $200 at a department store, but your customers sees them as used shoes that contained a stranger's feet.
+You may see the strappy designer sandals that cost you $200 at a department store, but your customers see them as used shoes that contained a stranger's feet.